 JGSWS meets on the second Monday of each month, from September through June.
 Doors open at 6:30 PM unless noted otherwise.
-Our new meeting location, starting September 2013, is at the LDS Factoria Building, 4200 124th Ave SE, Bellevue, WA 98006 (in Factoria, just off I-90 and I-405).
+Our meeting location, since September 2013, is the LDS Factoria Building, 4200 124th Ave SE, Bellevue, WA 98006 (in Factoria, just off I-90 and I-405).
 Occasional meetings will be held at the JCC on Mercer Island.
 Admission is free.

 at the LDS Factoria Building

 Come early to use the Family History Library, free databases, and our extensive JGSWS library!

 Understanding Autosomal DNA"